 Last Update: April 2020

-When I think of mamak food stalls, oh my….instant craving.
+Mamak Food stalls, when I think of them, oh my….instant craving.
 If you haven’t tried a mamak stall on your visit to Malaysia, you might as well haven’t been there at all.
 That’s how significant they are in Malay culture.
 And once you have been, you’ll keep going again and again.

 Save this article to Pinterest for later?
 Click on the save button in one of the images below.